amelie-vogel/image-classification-quickdraw/README.md

 ### Overview

 For the purpose of the Image Recognition project, I decided to focus on animals, and selected up to 8 classes.
 I extracted 10,000 images of each class, using the simplified drawing files that had been made available (.ndjson) on the [Google Cloud Platform.](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified;tab=objects?prefix=/).
 These simplified files are vectors without the timing information, positioned and scaled into a 256x256 region, that I resized into 28x28 (std.
-MNIST dataset sizes).
+MNIST dataset sizes) using the function vector_to_raster by @HalfdanJ (https://github.com/googlecreativelab/quickdraw-dataset/issues/19).

 ![image](https://user-images.githubusercontent.com/63364114/91064433-88ba8d00-e62f-11ea-9374-c99ff645a90d.png)